 The investment will come as part of the ongoing funding round at Ola, which is looking to raise over $400-500 million.
 Investors like Flipkart co-founder Sachin Bansal and Hong Kong-based hedge fund Steadview Capital have already committed capital as part of this round.
 Mirae Asset-Naver Asia Growth Fund is also in talks to participate in this round by investing $30-40 million, said one of the sources mentioned earlier.

 “Hyundai Motor is open to cooperation with various potential partners, but it is our policy not to comment on market speculation and rumours,” said a Hyundai Motors India spokesperson, while Ola did not reply to queries till the time of going to press.
-The transaction was first reported by online portal Entrackr.
+Online portal Entrackr first reported the transaction.

-However, a transaction is not likely to result in an exclusive arrangement as companies like Southeast ride-hailing major Grab have raised money from multiple auto makers, including Toyota and Hyundai.
+However, a transaction is not likely to result in an exclusive arrangement as companies like Southeast ride-hailing major Grab have raised money from many automakers, including Toyota and Hyundai.

 The action on shared mobility business has also been there in the two-wheeler space.
-The Munjal family, that controls the country’s largest two-wheeler company Hero Moto, recently made an investment in scooter-sharing company Vogo.
+The Munjal family that controls the country’s largest two-wheeler company Hero Moto recently invested in scooter-sharing company Vogue.

 Up to 15% Returns on Investment